 Trained in fine art at the University of Guelph and, thereafter, in computer animation at the University of Toronto, Kristy has had an accomplished career as a digital matte painter and compositor on over 50 feature films.
 But Kristy’s passion remains rooted in fine art and her experience creating photo-real digital images has inspired her to experiment with various traditional techniques and materials to both create and deconstruct reality on canvas or other supports.

 I try not to overthink a pose or composition because it can quickly lose its authenticity or vitality.
 I want to capture fleeting moments so I am learning to trust my instincts.
-Where to add detail, where to leave it out.
-Where to add a shock of colour or destroy a part of the image.
 Each piece is ultimately carefully executed but where my work has its greatest success, it comes from trusting that flash of a thought.”